NasEpsi/Projet-Python/README.md

 # Projet-Python
 here is how the script work

-1 creation of the list of all the undone tasks until now creation of the list of all the done tasks

-2 function which add the task in the list of the undone tasks

-3 function which add a task from the undone task list and move it to the list of the done tasks

-4 function that print both lists

-5 A menu that will always be active if the user doesn't press the choice 4 because of the "while" which set the menu on true

-All the choice are using previous functions
+1 Importing all the modules we're going to use during the script

+2 Creating the main window

+3 Configuring columns if user change's the size of the window

+4 Tasks Function
+Adding a Task:
+Users enter a new task in the input field and click the "Ajouter" button.
+The task is added to the list.

+Removing Tasks:
+Users select one or more tasks from the list and click the "Supprimer" button.
+The selected tasks are removed from the list.

+Marking as Completed:
+Users select a task and click the "Marquer comme Terminée" button.
+The selected task is marked as completed, visually differentiating it in the list.

+Display tasks

+Save files

+Load Files

+5 Creating an entry widget

+6 Button that triggers the functions where clicked

+7 Tasks listbox

+8 Scrollbar tasks

+9 Always display the window if the user don't close it.